EmelyanenkoK/ton_scheduler/README.md

-# Why this soultion for Timer smart contract is the best?
+# Why this solution for Timer smart contract is the best?
 **It is the cheapest solution (of those not based on tick-tock mechanism).**

 We spend a huge efforts to optimize computations (that is why contract is written in close to assembler low-level language) and to research possible options to make contract cheaper (see below).
 With cost <= 50 Gram/day we dare to say that it is the cheapest solution in the wild.